vic-ma/howtodismantle.github.io/_posts/2026-01-22-Draw-Sign-Approve-A-New-Interactive-Drawing-Area-for-Peakboard.md

 ## Add a submit button

 Next, we add a *Confirm and Submit to Hub* button.
-The user presses this button when they are finished with their signature and is ready to upload it to Peakboard Hub.
+The user presses this button when they are finished with their signature and are ready to upload it to Peakboard Hub.

 ### Create the script